FreeFlarum/freeflarum.com/docs/index.md

 Currently we use Upcloud servers in London, Hetzner servers in Nuremberg and TransIP servers in Amsterdam for offsite backup.
 If growth continues, we plan to expand to Asia and the US to improve loading times across the globe.

+## How can I use tags?

+You have to enable the tag system first.
+Log in, go to Admin -> Administration -> Extensions -> Scroll to "Tags" and enable it.

 ## I have another question

 Ideas always welcome.
 If it is not on the roadmap, post a feature request as a new [Github issue](https://github.com/gwillem/freeflarum.com/issues).
 Please post questions about FreeFlarum in the main [discussion on flarum.org](https://discuss.flarum.org/d/7585-freeflarum-com-now-open-for-beta-access) and questions about Flarum in general in the Support section.